What is the unified field?

 In other words, Einstein was confident the two fields had to be linked together to form an integral part of the structure of space-time.
 That is why he created the Unified Field Theory and maintained it to his death bed.
 He had to mathematically cement the two fields together because he could see a real-life phenomenon in the universe that links the two together.
 Today we can see this real-life phenomenon is called radiation, or light in its most general sense.

-The other problem that Einstein was trying to figure out late in his life was how to separate the fields in reality so that he could see exactly what was producing the gravitational field.
+Thus the only major problem for Einstein was trying to figure out late in his life how to separate the fields in reality so that he could see exactly what was producing the gravitational field.
 He understood the electromagnetic field was somehow linked to the gravitational field, acting as if it is the source of the gravitational field.
 Or was it merely contributing to the formation of the gravitational field?
 How can he be sure which one is closest to the truth?

-Performing experiments are really your best option, as well as performing computer simulations where it takes into account the way radiation behaves in the presence of accelerating charged matter.
+Use your imagination and come up with innovative new experiments.
+Combine this with performing computer simulations where it takes into account the way radiation behaves in the presence of accelerating charged matter, and we should be able to find out if Einstein's final theory is true.
 Either that, or you can start solving the unified field equations for certain real-life situations and see how well you can come up with solutions.
 Only problem is, once you have the solutions, you must somehow relate them back to reality, and with it a recognition of something in the real world to help support the solution or at least be able to test the solution in a practical way.
 After seeing how long it took Einstein to solve the equations, we think the former is probably easier.

-You can experimentally test the viability of this "link between the electromagnetic and gravitational fields" idea by doing one of the following things:
+Here are some examples of how to experimentally test the viability of this "link between the electromagnetic and gravitational fields" idea:

 - Reduce the temperature of an object and see what happens to the gravitational field (and the object itself).